Cemeru/language_learning_spreadsheet/README.md

 This is a structured system for learning languages through example sentences and spreadsheet automation.
 Each sheet is optimized for sentence mining, Anki export, and smart filtering using Google Apps Script.

+📥 All decks can also be downloaded as `.tsv` files from the `/decks` folder and imported directly into **Anki** or any other SRS tool that supports tab-separated values.

+No clutter.
+No noise.
+Just progress.

 ---

 ## 📚 Decks by Target Language